gkigiermo/AIDL21-SAGAN/README.md

 </p>

-As we mention, we carried out a genlty Data Wrangling with which we obtain some useful insght about the images data handling.
-From this procedure we have verified that there is a very high target class imbalance which need to take in consideration when Modeling.
+As we mention, we carried out a gently Data Wrangling to obtain some useful insight about the images data handling.
+From this procedure we have verified that there is a very high target class imbalance which need to take in consideration when modeling.

 <p align="center">
   <img width="70%" height="70%" src="Data/images-sagan/sex.png" />